runtools/run/docs/content/introduction/resource-composition.md

 run ./@resource.prod.json deploy
 ```

+You got it. `@load` is an easy way to share code between multiple resources.

 #### Importing resources

 When you use `@load`, you inherit all the properties from the source, but sometimes you just want to inherit a part of it.
-To achieve this, you can use `@import` which will get only the properties contained in the `@export` part of the source.
+To achieve this, you can use `@import` which will fetch only the properties contained in the `@export` section of the source.

-This is very useful when you need to use some tools in order to produce other tools or libraries.
-Some package managers (e.g., npm) solve this case by using some sort of "development dependencies".
+That is useful when you need to use some tools in order to produce other tools or libraries.
+Some package managers (e.g., npm) solve this case by using some "development dependencies."
 Thanks to resources, there is a much more elegant way.

-For example, here is a fictional tool to launch some sort of task:
+For example, here is a tool to launch a rocket:

 ```json
 {